kndkarthi/Sarcasm-Detection-in-Tweets/README.md

 # Introduction

-                 "Sarcasm is the lowest form of with, but the highest form of intelligence" Oscar Wilde
+                 "Sarcasm is the lowest form of wit, but the highest form of intelligence" Oscar Wilde

-Sarcasm is a suble linguistic trait, where usually the author states the opposite of what they mean.
+Sarcasm is a subtle linguistic trait, where usually the author states the opposite of what they mean.
 Detecting Sarcasm requires common sense and contextual knowledge which makes it a difficult problem to address.
 With the prevalence of sarcasm in tweets and comments online, it has become important to devise algorithms and models to distinguish sarcastic statements from non-sarcastic ones.
 Here we present a comparative study of various classification algorithms in machine learning used to classify sarcastic & non-sarcastic tweets with some newly devised features like passive-aggressiveness and emoji sentiment flip for better accuracy.

 Classification algorithms used: